 And you could end up a tree

 I hope by now you are enjoying a wonderful sense of nostalgia for yesterday.
-Either that or you have already scurried back out of this blog rabbit hole.
-Just so you can see some sense of reality in this post, I will inform you that the guinguettes are or have made a comeback in Paris and Montreal in Canada.
+Either that or you have already scurried back out of this blog-rabbit-hole.
+Just so you can see some sense of reality in this post, I will inform you that the guinguettes are, or have made a comeback in Paris and Montreal, Canada.
 Everything old is new again.
 It gives new meaning to the expression, ‘he’s off his tree.’
 After too much champers, it would be easy to fall out of the tree.

 Escape the adult world

 It seems fitting that I refer to Alice in Wonderland and these adult treehouses in the same article.
-Lewis Carrol’s book is a book for children that is really for adults.
-There is so much to unpack there for grown ups.
-But are we ever really grown ups?
+Lewis Carrol’s book is a tale for children that is really for adults.
+There is so much to unpack there for grown-ups.
+But are we ever really grown-up?

 There is a parallel between Wonderland and the treehouses for adults.
 They are both pure escapism and what’s wrong with escaping reality.
 It keeps us sane.
 It helps us unwind.
 Lose yourself up a tree or down a tunnel.